 The Office of National Statistics (ONS) statistics on DV indicate 1.4 m female victims and 695k male victims in heterosexual relationships.
 This implies 1 female with abusive behaviours to every 2 males with abusive behaviours, assuming a more or less equal number of Gay and Lesbian couple relationships.
 Professor Tonia Nichols explains here how deeply some women are involved in domestic violence.
 If you want to read in much greater detail about statistics Wikipedia gives you exhaustive information here:

 About 60% of domestic violence is so-called situational couple violence.
 Either or both individuals involved in the couple relationship have “issues” within aspects of family life.
 Different situations provoke conflictual responses in either or both partners.
 These can range from the almost “trivial” in content and easily recognised, but very meaningful to the individual and their resulting behaviours.
-They can also be very profound and or subconscious and need extensive help a) to recognise and b) to do something about.
+Changes can often be brought about quite easily.
+But they can also be very profound and very damaging.
+They may be conscious or subconscious and some need extensive help a) to recognise and b) to do something about.

 Adverse Childhood Experiences (ACE’s) and other traumatic experiences during adolescence and adulthood are frequently inter-twined in the behaviours exhibited later in life in couple relationships and also with children.
 In many cases they are no less traumatising to the individual than the experiences of people who have lived through wars or who have been involved in the horrors of war.